gazebosim/docs/fortress/troubleshooting.md

 ## Ubuntu

+### Problems with dual Intel and Nvidia GPU systems

+If you are using a dual Intel/Nvidia system it could be the case that the simulator is beind run under Intel instead of using the Nvidia GPU.
+Bugs can vary but there could problems with shadows, incorrect laser scans or other rendering related issues.

+#### prime-select command line tool

+Hybrid Intel/Nvidia systems can be configured using the command line tool prime-select.
+One option is to use always Nvidia:

+    sudo prime-select nvidia
+    # logout user session and login again

+Other option is to configure the render offload for OpenGL applications to use Nvidia.
+This means that your X screen and all normal applications are handled by the Intel GPU, but all OpenGL applications that you start from the terminal (including Gazebo) are rendered on the Nvidia GPU.

+    # place the lines in your .bashrc if you want the change to be permanent
+    export __NV_PRIME_RENDER_OFFLOAD=1
+    export __GLX_VENDOR_LIBRARY_NAME=nvidia
+    # logout user session and login again

+#### nvidia-settings GUI tool

+nvidia-settings is a GUI program that helps to configure the options for the Nvidia graphic cards and includes some controls for hybrid Intel/Nvidia:

+The section "PRIME Profiles" can be used to select that the Nvidia card controls all the GUI applications by selecting "NVIDIA (Performance Mode)".

+The "Application Profiles" can control the use of the Nvidia GPU per application.

 ### Unable to create the rendering window

 If you're getting errors like "Unable to create the rendering window", it could